How to calculate MTTR and Other Common Incident Recovery Metrics

 It’s one thing to resolve issues quickly.
 It’s another to prevent them from happening in the first place.
 MTBF acts as a counterbalance to MTTR.
 It ensures your teams are getting smarter, not just faster, about incident resolution.

 Every DevOps and IT Operations team knows that incidents will happen.
-There's no such thing as 100% guaranteed uptime because it's statistically not possible.
-Industry-standard says 99.9% uptime is very good, and 99.99% is excellent.
+There's no such thing as 100% guaranteed uptime because it's statistically impossible.
+The industry standard says that 99.9% uptime is very good, and 99.99% is excellent.

 Even if your team is good at avoiding downtime or resolving incidents, it could mean you are not taking enough risks.
 So, instead of setting user expectations too high (or too low), industry experts recommend setting an error budget.

-Error Budget - The maximum amount of time that a system can fail without contractual consequences.
+Error Budget - The maximum time a system can fail without contractual consequences.

-So for example, if your service promises 99.9% uptime, your team has 8 hours and 45 minutes of acceptable downtime per year.
-How you choose to spend the downtime is up to you, but preferably it would be used to innovate and take risks.
+So, for example, if your service promises 99.9% uptime, your team has 8 hours and 45 minutes of acceptable downtime per year.
+How you spend your downtime is up to you, but preferably, it should be used to innovate and take risks.

 The benefit of an error budget approach is that it encourages teams to minimize real incidents and maximize innovation.